 How much does the Institute cost?

-For 2017, the fee for those who will stay on campus is $710.
+For 2018, the fee for those who will stay on campus is $710.
 For those who will stay off-campus and commute, the price is $560.
-Teachers enrolled in Biology and Chemistry will also have an additional $25 lab fee.
+Teachers enrolled in Biology, Chemistry, or Physics C will also have an additional $25 lab fee.

 If I am not receiving state funding, what should I do?

 If you are not receiving state funding, you should make arrangements to cover the costs of the institute.
 Your school district must create a purchase order.
 An invoice will be sent to your school.